cd-mcfarland/fast_prng/README.md

 ### benchmarks/

-A collection profiling scripts. profile.c requires a definition at compile-time (e.g. EXPONENTIAL, NORMAL) that selects the algorithm to profile.
+A collection of profiling scripts. profile.c requires a definition at compile-time (e.g. EXPONENTIAL, NORMAL) that selects the algorithm to profile.
 For example:

     $ gcc -O2 -DNORMAL profile.c -lm -o normal.out